evankwan/evankwan/README.md

 ### 👨‍🎓 Graduated Juno College's Immersive Web Development Bootcamp - Cohort 33

-### 👷‍♂️ I build projects using React, SCSS, Firebase, and Jest
+### 👷‍♂️ I build projects using Vue, SCSS, Firebase, Netlify and Jest

-### 🌱 Currently learning TypeScript and MERN
+### 🌱 Currently learning Node and deepening my understanding of front-end design patterns

 ### 👀 You will find small web apps, utility code, and projects from my time at Juno College